Pod-Point/reviews-php/README.md

 ];
 ```

-The Trustpilot AccessTokenRequest response will be cached using with the TTL of the access tokens expire time.
-The set cache driver you must implement the following before initialising ``PodPoint\Reviews\Reviews``.
+The Trustpilot requires the access token to be cached, in order to ensure you do it when consuming this package ensure you need to set the cache driver.

+Example:
 ```php
 $cacheAdapter = new \PodPoint\Reviews\Cache\LaravelCacheAdapter();
 \PodPoint\Reviews\Cache\CacheProvider::setInstance($cacheAdapter);